 “Well, he told me I wasn’t allowed inside, if that counts.”

-“Oh, do not take it personally,” she says.
-“He tends to be rather…specific, with who he lets in the house.”
+“Oh, do not take it personally,” I say, “He tends to be rather…specific, with who he lets in the house.

-“So,” I begin, “How did that event turn out?
+“So,” he begins, “How did that event turn out?
 The one you were baking for the last time I was here?”

 “…Never mind.
 It’s nothing.”